cloud-gov/cg-site/_kbarticles/2024-03-25-monitoring-app-metrics.md

 [The CPU usage figure reported as part of the application metrics represents the CPU usage of an applicaiton instance as a percentage of a single CPU core][container metrics].
 Since there are usually multiple CPU cores per VM, **it is possible for the CPU usage to exceed 100%**, which means your application is using the equivalent compute power of more than a single CPU core.

 A CPU usage figure above 100% is not necessarily problematic.
-The more important metric for identifying scaling issues is CPU entitlement, which is [a formula Cloud Foundry uses to determine how much CPU your application **is allowed to use** from the host VM based on its memory capacity][container metrics].
+The more important metric for identifying issues is CPU entitlement, which is [a formula Cloud Foundry uses to determine how much CPU your application **is allowed to use** from the host VM based on its memory capacity][container metrics].

 If the CPU entitlement figure exceeds 100% for any application instance, then the instance is effectively borrowing spare CPU resources from the host VM.
-Since applications are regularly redistributed across the available host VMs, the amount of spare CPU capacity available on the VM can change, so any instances of CPU entitlement above 100% should be treated as an indication of insufficient scaling and addressed appropriately.
+Since applications are regularly redistributed across the available host VMs, the amount of spare CPU capacity available on the VM can change, so any instances of CPU entitlement above 100% should be treated as an indication of insufficient application resources and addressed appropriately.

 [Cloud Foundry provides a `cf` CLI plugin for determining if any of your application instances are exceeding their CPU entitlement](https://docs.cloudfoundry.org/loggregator/container-metrics.html#cpu-entitlement).

-While the CPU usage figure itself does not independently reveal scaling issues, it is still worth monitoring as a relative value, since sudden spikes in the value can still indicate abnormal performance of your application.
+While the CPU usage figure itself does not independently reveal application issues, it is still worth monitoring as a relative value, since sudden spikes in the value can still indicate abnormal performance of your application.

 ## Retrieving current memory and CPU metrics